neerajbhatt/kafk_spring-boot/README.md

-# Spring Boot Kafka Example - The Practical Developer
+# Spring Boot Kafka Example -
 ## Basic configuration

 This sample application shows how to use basic Spring Boot configuration to set up a producer to a topic with multiple partitions and a consumer group with three different consumers.